2022 Tulsa hospital shooting: Victims

 Four people were killed, and an unspecified number were injured in the shooting.
-The fatalities were Dr. Preston Phillips, Dr. Stephanie Husen, Medical Assistant Amanda Glenn, and the husband of a patient, William Love.
+The fatalities were Dr. Preston John Phillips, 59, Dr. Stephanie Jolene Husen, 48, Medical Assistant Amanda Dawn Glenn, 40, and the husband of a patient, William Lee Love, 73.

 Perpetrator

-The gunman was identified as 45-year-old Michael Louis (also known as Michelet Louis) of Muskogee.
+The gunman was identified as 45-year-old Michael Louis (also known as Michelet Louis) of Muskogee (born December 1976).
 Police said he was armed with a semi-automatic pistol and an AR-15-style firearm, which were reportedly purchased on May 29 and June 1, respectively.
 Louis was formerly a resident of Newark, New Jersey, before moving to Oklahoma in the mid-2010s, and had previously lived in a few other cities across the country including Fort Smith, Arkansas, Rochester, New York, and Philadelphia, Pennsylvania.

 On June 2, the Chief of the Tulsa Police Department, Wendell Franklin, stated that Louis had undergone back surgery with Phillips and had suffered from pain since the operation.
 Phillips previously performed surgery on Louis on May 19, and Louis blamed Phillips for his continued pain post-surgery.
 Between the surgery and the shooting, he had called the office several times seeking relief from the pain.
 A letter, which officials said was found on Louis, said that, while Phillips was the target of the shooting, others "who got in his way" would also be killed.